Recycling & Waste diversion efforts at ucf

 A compost table is available during Fall and Spring semesters on Market Wednesdays outside the Student Union for students to drop off their personal compost.

-Three women stand near a UCF Arboretum information table with pamphlets.
-They are located next to a mural and a green waste container.
-One woman is pointing at the table while talking to the others.
+Three women stand near a UCF Arboretum information table with pamphlets and signs.
+They are located next to the John T. Washington Center mural and a green compost bin.
+One woman is pointing at the bin while talking to the others.

 Source: NSM Today